Cinewulf/Anathem-3D/README.md

 For the time being, we are limiting ourselves to the "concent of Saunt Edhar" as perceived from a "fraa" (friar") of the Decenarian Math (those who stay isolated from outside world for 10 years).
 This means that the player can explore the Decenarian Math and the areas of the Mynster (church-like structure) usually accessible to those fraas.

+For facts and source text references, see [the facts sheet](https://html-preview.github.io/?ulr=https://github.com/Cinewulf/Anathem-3D/blob/main/facts-location_anathem-edhar.html).

-For description and inspiration, please see [the wiki](https://github.com/Cinewulf/Anathem-3D/wiki).
+For interpretative details and inspiration, please see [the wiki](https://github.com/Cinewulf/Anathem-3D/wiki).

 As a "stretch goal" exploring the novel’s world on an Decennial Apert (opening of the Year and Decade Gates), the player would be able to explore also the Unarian (1-year) Math and the town around the concent (which will only be very, very roughly layed out).